futrime/lip/docs/en/tooth_json_file_reference.md

 Each placement rule should contain a source field and a destination field.
 Lip will extract files from the path relative to the root of the tooth specified by source and place them to the path relative to the root of BDS specified by destination.

+If both the source and the destination ends with "*", the placement will be regarded as a wildcard.
+Lip will recursively place all files under the source directory to the destination directory.

 ### Examples

 Extract from specific folders and place to specific folders: